bshaffer/oauth2-server-bundle/README.md

 # OAuth2 Server Bundle

-OAuth2 Server Bundle for Symfony 2.
+OAuth2 Server Bundle for Symfony 2, built on the [oauth2-server-php](github.com/bshaffer/oauth2-server-php) library.

 [![Build Status](https://secure.travis-ci.org/bshaffer/oauth2-server-bundle.png)](http://travis-ci.org/bshaffer/oauth2-server-bundle)

+## Getting Started

+See the [Complete Documentation](http://bshaffer.github.io/oauth2-server-php-docs/) for information regarding the OAuth2.0 protocol and the PHP library used by this bundle to implement it.

+For documentation specific to this bundle, continue reading below.

 ## Overview